 Our Centre is a research hub bringing together some of the world’s leading academic expertise in mobile communications.

-The 5GIC team is part of the Institute for Communication Systems (ICS), which has been at the forefront of ICT research for more than 15 years.
-The team combines expertise in key technical areas with a collaborative, industry-focused approach.
+Our team is part of the Institute for Communication Systems, which has been at the forefront of ICT research for more than 15 years.
+We combine expertise in key technical areas with a collaborative, industry-focused approach.

 Visiting Professor and Chairman, 5GIC Strategy Advisory Board.